The ultimate E-mobility guide 2022: everything you need to know about electric cars

 These differences seem surprising if we look at the prevalence of EVs in each country: 13% of the Germans, French & Brits own an EV, in Spain it is marginally less (12%), in the USA it is 10%.

-The French & Germans focus on costs, the Spaniards dream of the environment
+The French & Germans focus on costs, the Spanish & British dream of the environment

-We have already seen that electric cars are often associated with high prices, and this perception is the same for all five countries.
+We have already seen that electric cars are often associated with high prices & the same applies to all five countries.

-French & Germans above all other countries are the most price sensitive (61% & 54% respectively).
+This is also the first thing that comes to mind for the French & Germans above all other countries (61% & 54% respectively).

 Toyota is also well placed in the public eye in Spain, France and the USA (26%, 25% and 25% respectively), in Germany, the Japanese manufacturer only comes in sixth place behind VW, BMW, Audi and Mercedes-Benz (11%).